apache/james-project/src/adr/0010-enable-elasticsearch-routing.md

 needs also to be waiting for the slowest shard.

-Using the routing key unlocks significant throughput enhancement (proportional to the number of shard) and also a possible high percentile latencies enhancement.
+Using the routing key unlocks significant throughput enhancement (proportional to the number of shards) and also a possible high percentile latency enhancement.

+As most requests are restricted to a single coordination, most search requests will hit a single shard, as opposed to non routed searches which would have hit each shards (each shard would return the number of searched documents, to be ordered and limited again in the coordination node).
 This allows to be more linearly scalable.

 ## Decision